 West Virginia and Kentucky have gone right-to-work since 2012; in Kentucky, it was essentially the first order of business when the GOP assumed full control of the statehouse for the first time in nearly a century.
 At least 80 percent of Americans are opposed to forcing employees to pay dues as a condition of their employment, and a national bill would protect workers by eliminating the forced-dues clauses in federal statute.

 If you need help with any issues surrounding the right-to-work law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.